Aliucord/documentation/plugin-dev/3_patching.md

 #### Woah that looks scary D:

-Due to Java's method overloads, there can be multiple methods with the same name but different arguments.
-Thus, it is necessary to specify the argument types of the method.
+Due to Java's method overloads, there can be multiple methods with the same name but different parameters.
+Thus, it is necessary to specify the parameter types of the method.
 `.class` here (or `::class.java` if you are using Kotlin) simply retrieves the runtime representation of your class which can be used for [Reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
 You basically just need to take the arguments of the desired method and append `.class`/`::class.java` to them!